thallys2020/tractian_genai/README.md

 ### Postman Collection:

-A collection do postman pode ser acessado no arquivo JSON `Tractian GenAI.postman_collection.json`, presenten na raiz do projeto.
+The Postman collection can be accessed in the JSON file `Tractian GenAI.postman_collection.json`, present in the project root.

 ### UI interface App:

-Caso o usuário queira acessar o Q&A AI assistant de uma maneira mais intuitiva, segere-se utilizar a interface gráfica steamlit pelo endereço: ```http://localhost:8501```.
+If the user wants to access the Q&A AI assistant in a more intuitive way, it is suggested to use the Streamlit graphical interface at the address: ```http://localhost:8501```.

-Neste caso, será mostrada a seguinte tela:
+In this case, the following screen will be shown:

 ![alt text](images/front_print.png)

-## 🤝 Agradecimentos
+## 🤝 Acknowledgements

-* Agradecemos por toda a atenção durante o projeto.
-Qualquer dúvida é só chamar. 📢
+* Thank you for all your attention during the project.
+If you have any questions, just ask. 📢